zarni-spring/QMirrorLeechBot/README.md

 - `SERVER_PORT`: Only For VPS even if `IS_VPS` is `False`, which is the **BASE_URL_OF_BOT** Port.
 - `WEB_PINCODE`: If empty or `False` means no more pincode required while qbit web selection. `Bool`
 - `QB_SEED`: If `True` qbit torrent will be seeded after and while uploading until reaching specific ratio or time, edit `MaxRatio` or `GlobalMaxSeedingMinutes` or both from qbittorrent.conf (`-1` means no limit, but u can cancel manually by gid). **NOTE**: Don't change `MaxRatioAction`. `Bool`
   - **Qbittorrent Note**: To auto cancel dead torrents after specific time, edit these two numbers (999999) in seconds.
-[1st](https://github.com/HuzunluArtemis/QMirrorLeechBot/blob/9d3e402f5bfd745aed7c9255318869c14bd43ffe/bot/helper/mirror_utils/download_utils/qbit_downloader.py#L144) for metadata download timeout and [2nd](https://github.com/HuzunluArtemis/QMirrorLeechBot/blob/9d3e402f5bfd745aed7c9255318869c14bd43ffe/bot/helper/mirror_utils/download_utils/qbit_downloader.py#L197) for stalled download timeout.
+[1st](https://github.com/anasty17/mirror-leech-telegram-bot/blob/0a8a237295b86cc7ad01291657f8127820871a8f/bot/helper/mirror_utils/download_utils/qbit_downloader.py#L144) for metadata download timeout and [2nd](https://github.com/anasty17/mirror-leech-telegram-bot/blob/0a8a237295b86cc7ad01291657f8127820871a8f/bot/helper/mirror_utils/download_utils/qbit_downloader.py#L197) for stalled downlaod timeout.
 - `TG_SPLIT_SIZE`: Size of split in bytes, leave it empty for max size `2GB`.
 - `AS_DOCUMENT`: Default Telegram file type upload.
 Empty or `False` means as media. `Bool`
 - `EQUAL_SPLITS`: Split files larger than **TG_SPLIT_SIZE** into equal parts size (Not working with zip cmd). `Bool`